Animals and me

 We had various cats Sophie the Siamese had a very distinctive voice, Phoebe an old fluffy cat and Katie, black and white - she came as Sebastian.
 The people we had her from obviously failed in the identification process!

-Dogs, there was Dad's sheepdog, he lived in the shed outside.
+There was Dad's sheepdog, he lived in the shed outside.
 His hip used to come out of joint occasionally and he would limp for a bit.
 He was a good dog with the sheep, but not to be trifled with when he had his food or a bone.

-There was Pasco who turned out to be a rig, so Donovan was acquired.
+After we moved, I had a colt who turned out to be a rig, so Donovan was acquired.
 He was skewbald, brilliant with hounds, but had a tendancy to go backwards if he didn't want to do something.

 Kate